IES-Org/ies/CONTRIBUTING.md

 - **Feature and bugfix branches should be deleted after merge** to keep the repository tidy.
 - **Force pushing to the `main` branch is strictly prohibited** to protect repository integrity.
 - **CI builds must pass before merging** to enforce basic validation checks.
 For further details, see [CONTRIBUTING.md](CONTRIBUTING.md).

 ---

 ## Contribution Licensing

-By submitting feedback, documentation suggestions, or issue reports, you acknowledge that any resulting changes will be licensed under the same open-source terms as this repository:
+By submitting feedback, documentation suggestions, or issue reports, you acknowledge that any resulting contributions will be licensed under the same terms as this repository:

-- Code contributions (if ever accepted) will be licensed under Apache 2.0.
+- Code (if applicable) is licensed under the **MIT License**.
-- Documentation updates will be licensed under OGL v3.0.
+- Documentation is licensed under the **Open Government Licence v3.0 (OGL v3.0)**.

-For supplier-contracted development, NDTP ensures that all contributions align with Crown Copyright and public sector open-source standards.
+All contributions are considered Crown copyright.

 ---

 ## Repository Maintainers

-For details on who maintains this repository and how to contact them, refer to [MAINTAINERS.md](MAINTAINERS.md).
+For current maintainers and contact information, refer to [MAINTAINERS.md](MAINTAINERS.md).

-NDTP repository maintainers review reported issues, evaluate documentation suggestions, and oversee ongoing development.
+Maintainers review issues, guide contributions, and ensure alignment with programme objectives.

 ---

-Maintained by the National Digital Twin Programme (NDTP).
+**Maintained as part of the Information Exchange Standard initiative.**

 © Crown Copyright 2025.
-This work has been developed by the National Digital Twin Programme and is legally attributed to the Department for Business and Trade (UK) as the governing entity.
+This work is currently under the custodianship of the Department for Business and Trade (UK), acting on behalf of a cross-government group of stakeholders.
 Licensed under the Open Government Licence v3.0.

 For full licensing terms, see [OGL_LICENSE.md](OGL_LICENSE.md).